DublinDev/react-tictacktoe/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any li nt errors in the console.

 ### `npm test`